criticalcsed/criticalcsed/index.md

 Our core activities include:

-* Writing a [free, online, web accessible book](book), which will be posted on this website, presenting justice-framings of CS foundations and methods for teaching those foundations.
+* Writing a [free, online, web accessible book](book/), which will be posted on this website, which will teach foundations of CS from a social justice perspective.
 * A new 5th quarter add-on endorsement in the UW College of Education's Secondary Teacher Education Program, graduating up to 20 new secondary CS teachers a year to serve Washington state schools.
-We're calling this program [STEP CS](program).
+We're calling this program [STEP CS](program/).
 * A series of studies about the tensions and opportunities in preparing justice-focused CS educators.
 * Fostering a community of justice-focused CS educators across Washington state, to support professional learning, networking.